Procedure 1B.3.11 Sexual Violence

 Subpart B. Assistance in Reporting

-When informed of an alleged incident of sexual violence, all ARCC students and employees are urged to encourage and assist complainants, as needed to report the incident to local law enforcement, local victim/survivor services, campus Title IX coordinator, or campus security authorities.
+When informed of an alleged incident of sexual violence and sexual harassment (as defined by Title IX), all Anoka-Ramsey Community students and employees are urged to encourage and assist complainants, as needed to report the incident to local law enforcement, local victim/survivor services, campus Title IX coordinator, or campus security authorities.

-Campus security authorities, when informed of an alleged incident of sexual violence, shall promptly assist the complainant, as requested, including providing guidance in filing complaints with outside agencies, such as law enforcement; obtaining appropriate assistance from victim/survivor services or medical treatment professionals; and filing a complaint with campus officials responsible for enforcing the student conduct code or employee conduct standards.
+Campus security authorities, when informed of an alleged incident of sexual violence and sexual harassment (as defined by Title IX), shall promptly assist the complainant, as requested, including providing guidance in filing complaints with outside agencies, such as law enforcement; obtaining appropriate assistance from victim/survivor services or medical treatment professionals; and filing a complaint with campus officials responsible for enforcing the student conduct code or employee conduct standards.

 When appropriate, Anoka-Ramsey Community College may pursue legal action against a respondent, including, but not limited to, trespass or restraining orders, in addition to disciplinary action under the applicable student or employee conduct standard.
 Anoka-Ramsey Community College may take actions it deems necessary or appropriate in response to all protection, restraining, or no-contact orders.